How to Get More Accounting Clients With Crypto in the UK

 Knowing your target market is key to attracting clients, which is why it's worth taking a look at the demographics behind the statistics.

 Interestingly, cryptocurrency investors in the UK are much more mature than in other international markets, with the bulk (42%) of crypto investors in the 35-54 age bracket, followed by 18-34, which make up around 38% of the total.

 69% of crypto investors are male, with 31% female; however, the percentage of women getting into crypto worldwide has been on the rise.
 If this trend translates into the UK, then we could see the market receive a healthy boost in size.

-The recent HMRC Commissioned Research also found 53% of current owners had holdings of up to £1,000, with 7% holding more than £5,000 in value.
+The recent HMRC Commissioned Research also found that 53% of current owners had holdings of up to £1,000, with 7% holding more than £5,000 in value.

 Interest in buying crypto appears to correlate negatively with older age groups - although it’s worth noting that recent surveys show approximately 20% of crypto investors are over 55+, while over 25% of those aged 45-54 and 55+ are either already invested in, or interested in adding cryptocurrency to their investment portfolio.

 In summary, you can get more accounting clients in the UK by focusing your marketing on a younger male crypto audience.
-With a demographic that will be increasingly growing in terms of disposable income over the coming years, addressing the needs of these clients by meeting their requirements within the realm of crypto taxes could be extremely lucrative into the future.
+With a demographic that will be increasingly growing in terms of disposable income over the coming years, addressing the needs of these clients by meeting their requirements within the realm of crypto taxes could be extremely lucrative in the future.